holoi/talking-olaf/README.md

 ## Customization

-### Add your own chararcter
+### Replace character by your own

 We used olaf model bought from: https://www.cgtrader.com/3d-models/character/fantasy-character/frozen-olaf-rig-blender

 And it’s not allowed to given to others.
 So, you can choose your own model with shapekey or buy this model and add shapekey by your own.
 （If you don't have experience in 3D modeling, this section might take some extra time to complete.
 If you have experience in 3D modeling, shapesky won't be a challenging task; you can learn it in just a 15-minute YouTube tutorial.
-Please refer the following section: Add shapekey to your chararcter）.
+Please refer the following section: Add shapekey to your character）.

 Once you got a character with shapekey, here is a simple instruction on how to import and replace the legacy character: